 You are constantly experiencing fatigue

-Fatigue is a common symptom of too much coffee, although caffeine gives energy as soon as your body is full of coffee during the day when your strength is debilitated, you feel 100 times worse.
+Although caffeine gives energy, as soon as your body is full of coffee during the day when your strength is debilitated, you feel 100 times worse.
 It indirectly results in fatigue.

 You have redness of the face

 Although numerous conditions can cause your face to turn red, it’s essential to cut back on your coffee intake to see if your face appearance improves.

 Problems with your stomach

 By the way, acid reflux (GERD) may appear in some people.
 Therefore, you may want to lower the amount you drink if you experience any stomach issues.

-Final word: If you consider that you need to give up coffee addiction, you should gradually lessen the use of coffee and replacing it with water.
+If you consider that you need to give up coffee addiction, you should gradually reduce coffee and replace it with water.